 What are endangered languages?

-Of course, there are good reasons for individuals to turn to more common languages; by doing so, they can reap economic and political advantages that may not be available to non-speakers.
+Of course, there are good reasons for individuals to turn to more common languages; by doing so, they can reap economic and political advantages that might not be available to non-speakers.
 But endangered languages often contain a treasure trove of information about medicine, botany, and other fields of science, and each language enriches the cultural diversity of the group that speaks it — so the oncoming mass extinction is, in fact, a big deal.

 As linguist Stephen R. Anderson explained, “When a language dies, a world dies within it… A community’s connection with its past, its traditions and its base of specific knowledge are all typically lost as the vehicle linking people to that knowledge is abandoned.”